DataDog/datadog-ci/src/commands/synthetics/README.md

 3. Or defined in a [global JSON configuration file](#global-configuration-file-options):

-   Specify the path to this file using the `--config` flag [when launching your tests](#run-tests).
-If you set the name of your [global configuration file][9] to `datadog-ci.json`, that name is the default.
+   Create a JSON configuration file on your system.
+Specify the path to the file using the `--config` flag [when launching your tests](#run-tests).
+If you don't specify a file path, Datadog uses the default filename of `datadog-ci.json`.

 ### Global configuration file options

-In the [global configuration file][9], you can set the following advanced options:
+When you run your tests, use the `--config` flag on the command line to specify the path to the global configuration file.

+See below for the list of advanced options in the global configuration file.
+For an example configuration file, see this [`global.config.json` file][9].

 `apiKey`
 : The API key used to query the Datadog API.